pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 The examples below assume that the user has already obtained this account data.

 ### Parse price data
-Pyth Network stores price of each product (e.g: `Crypto.BTC/USD`) in a separate Solana account.
-To understand more how Pyth accounts are structured please go to [Solana Account Structure](#solana-account-structure) section below.
+A price feed (e.g: `Crypto.BTC/USD`) is stored in a Solana Price account.
+You can find price accounts in the pyth.network website (e.g.: [Crypto.BTC/USD accounts](https://pyth.network/markets/#Crypto.BTC/USD)).

-To parse price account this library provides a `load_price` method which translates the binary data of a Price Solana Account to Pyth Price structure.
+To parse price feed from a price account this library provides a `load_price` method which translates the binary data of a Price Solana Account to Pyth Price structure.
 Pyth Price contains some functions to help working with the price.
 For more information please visit documentations of this crate.

 ```rust
 use pyth_sdk_solana::{load_price, Price};